CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 sudo mysql -p amad_EQUATES < amad_EQUATES.dump &
 ```

-After the successful import, was able to use the AMET Website to view all of the imported tables.
+Verify the import by using the AMET Website to view all of the imported tables.

 ![AMET AQ WEBSITE display of 2002-2019](./amad_EQUATES_tables.png)